GlPortal/RadixEngine/CODING_GUIDELINES.md

 *(Yet, many developers keep using this bad practice)*

-As a side note for MSVC developers: ```#pragma once``` isn't an include guard and can't replace nor even supplement it.
+As a side note for MSVC developers: ```#pragma once``` isn't an include guard and can't replace it.
+It can supplement it but be aware that it has no effect on *sensible* compilers (which have an include guard optimization, effectively nullifying the need for those pragmas), i.e. **not** MSVC.
-Except for Windows-specific source files, any file containing it will be rejected.
+Except for Windows-specific source files, any file only containing it will be rejected.

 ### Indentation, whitespace and line length
 - An indentation level = two spaces.
 Tabs aren't considered a consistent identation method.
-- Empty lines are not to be idented, i.e. /really/ empty.
+- Empty lines are not to be indented, i.e. *really* empty.
 - There may not be more than 2 consecutive empty lines.
-- Namespace blocks does not indent, nor are switch case labels.
+- Namespace blocks does not indent, nor are `switch`'s `case` labels.
 - When additional identation would make the code more legible (e.g. chained variable declarations), more spaces can be added if their count is low; else, just increase the identation level by one.
 - Trailing whitespace isn't allowed.
 - Maximum line length is 100 UTF-8 codepoints.
 In layman terms, 100 characters.
     ```cpp
-namespace glPortal {
+namespace radix {

 void func() {
   int i = 0;